 Enjoy summer produce in this fresh and delicious Michigan salad with a sweet maple mustard vinaigrette!
 Fresh greens, cherries, and apples are delicious when combined with an easy homemade dressing.

-Don’t you love this time of year, when all the produce is fresh and ripe, and easy to find?
+Don’t you love the summer months, when all the produce is fresh and ripe, and easy to find?

 It’s so fun to get in the kitchen and create something new with whatever produce you’ve found at the farmer’s market that weekend.